mechpen/mechpen.github.io/src/posts/2019-09-28-rust-lifetime/index.md

 ## Static lifetime and runtime lifetime

 Rust scopes and lifetimes are static lexical constructs.
-They are used to emulate lifetimes of memory objects at runtime.
+They are used to emulate lifetimes of data objects at runtime.
 However, static lifetimes could be different to runtime lifetimes, as shown in the following example:

 ```rust
 #[derive(Debug)]